-Our national ethanol agencies have made available lesson plans, activities, and videos on their websites to use in your classrooms.
+Our national ethanol organizations (Renewable Fuels Association, Growth Energy, and American Coalition for Ethanol) have made available lesson plans, activities, and videos on their websites to use in your classrooms.

 In 2018, Renewable Fuels Association developed “Ethanol in the Classroom,” which is a great resource for teachers educating on ethanol.
 Check out the interactive learning activities at Ethanol in the Classroom.

 Growth Energy, in partnership with the National Association of Agricultural Educators (NAAE), has developed a one-of-a-kind biofuels curriculum aimed at educating high school students to the world of biofuels.
 The curriculum is the first industry-supported biofuels curriculum that provides students a guided in-classroom experience and will offer ag educators the tools needed to provide students with an array of technical skills and historical knowledge in biofuels.
 Learn more at Classroom Resources.

 The Nebraska Ethanol Board is also a participating member and supporter of Little Steps, Cleaner Air – an initiative in Greater Omaha that educates the community about small steps they can make to improve air quality.
 They worked with local educators to develop curriculum and their website is full of great information to use in your classroom.
 They also have an opportunity for everyone to Take the Pledge to commit to championing cleaner air.

 There are so many benefits to using ethanol blends.
 Help spread the word with your coworkers and community members by getting involved with the Let’s Clear the Air campaign by Urban Air Initiative.
 Click here to learn more about this free educational resource.

 Middle school and high school teachers are part of a national leadership community, working to advance their expertise in the classroom and increase their influence as teacher leaders and mentors across the country—all while exploring solutions to real-world problems and the connection between science and future careers.